Skip to main content

 Backup and Business Continuity

-In CloudHSM, the data is synchronized between all the HSMs within the cluster, thus offering a high degree of redundancy, which renders backups less important.
-In CloudHSM, we take daily backups of HSM partition data for services with HSMs deployed at the Business Continuity (backup) site for operational purposes.
+With Securosys CloudHSM, the data is synchronized between all the HSMs within the cluster, thus offering a high degree of redundancy, which renders backups less important.
+With Securosys CloudHSM, Securosys takes daily backups of HSM partition data for services with HSMs deployed at the Business Continuity (backup) site for operational purposes.
 Such backups can only be restored to the original HSM cluster and have a retention period of 10 days.
-As a precautionary measure for certain maintenance tasks we also may take specific backups.
+As a precautionary measure for certain maintenance tasks, Securosys also may take specific backups.
 Such backups follow the six-eyes principle and are taken manually.
 The backups are not held in online storage and as such are never exposed to internal networks; Instead, they are written to USB thumb drives and stored in a safe.

 Application Integration, Flexibility, and Skills

-The CloudHSM provides a wide selection of Application Program Interfaces (JCA/JCE, MS CNG, PKCS#11, OpenSSL, REST).
+Securosys CloudHSM provides a wide selection of Application Program Interfaces.
 It can be used with almost any business application ranging from Identity Access Management, Public Key Infrastructure, strong authentication, database encryption, electronic signature to raw data encryption, and blockchain validation.

 Key Attestation